PayString/rfcs/payid/src/spec/payid-discovery.md

    array will contain only the link relations related to PayID Discovery.

 ## PayID Discovery with Default Template
-  Suppose Alice wishes to send a friend some XRP from a web-based wallet provider that Alice has an account on.
+  Suppose Alice, as in the example above, wishes to send a friend some XRP from a web-based wallet provider that Alice has an account on.
 However, in this example, let's assume that the PayID Alice is wanting to pay doesn't support "interactive" PayID discovery (i.e., the receiver's server doesn't support Webfinger).

   Alice would log-in to her wallet provider and enter Bob's PayID (say `bob$receiver.example.com`) to make a payment.

   The Wallet application would first attempt a WebFinger query as in the example above, like this:

       GET /.well-known/webfinger?
             resource=payid%3Abob%24receiver.example.com&
             HTTP/1.1
       Host: receiver.example.com

   However, in this case the `receiver.example.com` server doesn't support "interactive" PayID Discovery, so the server responds like this:

       HTTP/1.1 404 NOT FOUND

-   Because Alice's Wallet can utilize "fallback" PayID Discovery, the wallet software merely transforms `bob$receiever.example.com` into the URL `https://receiver.example.com/bob`.
+  Because Alice's Wallet can utilize "manual" PayID Discovery, the wallet software merely transforms `bob$receiever.example.com` into the URL `https://receiver.example.com/bob`.
 Alice's wallet then uses that URL to continue making a PayID payment.

-   It should be noted that "fallback" mode does not allow the PayID URI to diverge from the underlying URL returned via PayID Discovery.
+  It should be noted that "manual" mode does not allow the PayID URI to diverge from the underlying URL returned via PayID Discovery.
 Because of this, "interactive" PayID Discovery is generally preferred.

 # PayID Discovery Protocol
   The PayID Discovery protocol is used to request information about an entity identified by a PayID URI.

-  When successful, PayID Discovery always yields a PayID URL, which is a URI as defined by [RFC3986][] using the 'https' scheme defined in [RFC7230][].
+  When successful, PayID Discovery always yields a PayID URL, which is a URI as defined by [RFC3986][] using the 'https' scheme defined in section 2.7.2 [RFC7230][].
 A PayID URL can be used for any purposes outside the scope of this document.

-  PayID Discovery is performed using one of two modes: "interactive" or "fallback."
+  PayID Discovery is performed using one of two modes: "interactive" or "manual."
 Clients MUST attempt "interactive" mode first.
-If that mode fails to yield a PayID URL, then "fallback" mode MAY be used as an alternative discovery mechanism.
+If that mode fails to yield a PayID URL, then "manual" mode MAY be used as an alternative discovery mechanism.

 ## Interactive Mode